 However, due to the addictive properties of the drug, it is typically only prescribed for short-term use to help a person re-establish a healthy sleep cycle and wean off the use of it.

-Unfortunately, a person who abuses Lunesta (takes more of it, increases the frequency of dosage or takes it in a way other than prescribed) may develop addiction or dependence and have a hard time quitting use of it.
+Unfortunately, a person who uses Lunesta (takes more of it, increases the frequency of dosage or takes it in a way other than prescribed) may develop addiction or dependence and have a hard time quitting use of it.

 This is because a person using Lunesta may come to rely on the drug to fall asleep, believing they cannot seek sleep without it.
 When this happens, the person is addicted, or mentally reliant on Lunesta.